About us

 Over the years, technical advancements reshaped the music world, from powerful music notation programs to state-of-the-art virtual instruments.
 In November 2019, Robrecht successfully demonstrated the proof of concept of the future app to Daniel Blumenthal, Head of the Piano Department at the Brussels Conservatory (and laureate at the 1983 International Queen Elisabeth Music Competition), receiving warm encouragements.

-From hobby to Start Up with public endorsement
+From hobby to Start-up with public endorsement

 The founding of Synchestra company came in October 2021, soon followed by the recruitment of our first app developer.
-In November, we joined the Start it @KBC incubator, alongside 65 other entrepreneurs, selected from over 220 candidates.
+In November 2021, we joined the Start it @KBC incubator, alongside 65 other entrepreneurs, selected from over 220 candidates.
 The financial support we've received from the Flemish Government for our research and development efforts from 2022 to 2024 has been instrumental in our growth.
 This backing not only validates the potential of our project but also proves the strong confidence in Synchestra’s commercial and technological success.

-Today, we are proud to have a dedicated team of 4 employees and over 30 global contributors, all working to create a transformative musical experience for classical musicians everywhere.
+Today, we are proud to have a dedicated team of 3 employees and over 30 global contributors, all working to create a transformative musical experience for classical musicians everywhere.